 Women with colicky babies are more than twice as likely to have postpartum depression – at least that’s what a doctor told me.
 While some women may survive months of arduous colic with their spirits intact, excessive crying can certainly trigger depression.
 According to Science Daily, having a colicky baby is linked to an increase in maternal depression and a decrease in overall family functioning.
+[I cannot think of a more obvious conclusion or more unnecessary study.]
 From personal experience I can tell you, even though it may sound like hyperbole, colic is a form of psychological torture.

 I didn’t feel the immediate attachment to my son that I did with my daughter.
 Perhaps the emotional scars from his birth impacted that because I noticed that difference the first time I held him.
 When I handed him off to my husband, a nurse or my sister in the delivery room, I felt relief.
 I focused more on ordering food, getting to the recovery room and checking in on our daughter.
 For the next 36 hours in the hospital, I tried to feel the connection that I knew was possible, but it didn’t happen.
 I preferred he be in someone else’s arms.

 His birth was traumatic for me.
 While I’ve heard plenty of more disturbing birth stories, my experience with him still traumatized me.
 My recovery was rough.
 Breastfeeding was more painful and he nursed for four minutes at a time, every 10-15 minutes, around the clock.
 And he was an intensely difficult baby.

 Two weeks and six days post-birth, the colic began.
 His constant inconsolable screaming kept me planted with him in my lap on the yoga ball.
 The continuous sound of a crying baby is so disturbing, it can break the will of prisoners when used as a torture technique in psychological warfare.
 The effect is even more severe when that screaming baby is your own.
 It’s fair to assume the colic fed the depression.